EinfachHans/cordova-plugin-advanced-imagepicker/readme.md

 ```
 #### SuccessType:

-This Methode returns an Array of Objects with the following fields:
+This method returns the string 'processing' during the backgroud process phase, and then an array of objects on success with the following fields:

 - isBase64 (boolean) - is file base64 encoded
 - type (`'image'` | `'video'`) - type of selected file